Previous Page Next Page

 DFPS Residential Child Care Investigations (RCCI)

-DFPS Residential Child Care Investigations (RCCI) is the division of Child Protective Investigations that investigates allegations of abuse, neglect, and/or exploitation of a child within a residential child care operation that provides care to children under 18 years old for 24 hours a day.
-SWI assesses these reports as intakes.
+RCCI is the division of Child Protective Investigations that investigates allegations of abuse, neglect, or exploitation of a child within a residential child care operation that provides care to children under 18 years old for 24 hours a day.
+The intake specialist completes these reports as intakes.

-Residential Child Care Regulation (RCCR) is the department within the Regulatory Services Division of HHS that regulates residential child care operations and foster home placements.
+CCR is the department within the Regulatory Services Division of HHSC that regulates residential child care operations and foster home placements.
+CCR was formerly known as Residential Child Care Licensing (RCL), a term still used in IMPACT.

-Reports related to the licensure or standards compliance within a residential operation that do not include any allegations of abuse, neglect, or exploitation, are handled by HHS RCCR (formerly known as Residential Child Care Licensing, a term still used in IMPACT), which regulates the operations.
-These reports are assessed as I&Rs for Residential Child Care Licensing (RCCL) Standards Compliance.
+Reports related to the licensure or standards compliance within a residential operation that do not include any allegations of abuse, neglect, or exploitation are handled by CCR, which regulates the operations.
+The intake specialist completes these reports as an I&R RCL Standards Compliance.

-Human Resources Code Chapter 42: Regulation of Certain Facilities, Homes, and Agencies That Provide Child-Care Services — Establishes standards for regulating child care.
+Texas Human Resources Code, Chapter 42: Regulation of Certain Facilities, Homes, and Agencies That Provide Child-Care Services

-HRC Chapter 43: Regulation of Child-Care and Child-Placing Agency Administrators — Establishes standards for regulating child care administrators and child-placing agency administrators.
+Texas Human Resources Code, Chapter 43: Regulation of Child-Care and Child-Placing Agency Administrators

 • The harm would have been obvious to a reasonable caregiver or a reasonable member of the person’s profession in the same situation.